chrisrusselldigital/bank_tech_test/README.md

 This allows for an easier iteration.
 It did however, require some larger refactoring from the first use cases, however the 2 methods of `credit` and `debit` still remain.

 I also created instance variables for both deposits and withdrawals, both initialised on instantiation.
 These hold the ongoing debits and credits.

+## MVP optimisation - things to work on next
+- Separation of single `Account` class into smaller classes
+- Tests which then